CCCMcluster/CCCM-IM-handbook/part1/communication.md

 When presenting slides, consider the following:
 * ***Only one idea per slide*** Having multiple ideas presented will distract your audience and confuse your key message.
-**Explain your point, then show slide.** Your audience can interpret either the visuals on screen or your spokenmessage.
+**Explain your point, then show slide.** Your audience can interpret either the visuals on screen or your spoken message.
 It is very difficult to both at the same time.

 * **Speaker is the star, not the slides.** The slides exist to aide the communication of the speaker, not to distract from it.